bluerobotics/bluerobotics.github.io/thrusters/index.md

 ##Important Notes

-**Important:**
+<i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i>
 Do not operate the thruster for extended periods out of water.
 The bearings are lubricated by the water and vibration and noise will be greater when dry.

-**Important:**
+<i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i>
+The thruster can handle saltwater and sandy environments pretty well, but it does not get along with seaweed.
+Avoid sucking seaweed into the thruster to avoid damage.

+<i class="fa fa-lightbulb-o fa-fw fa-2x blue"></i>
 A slight clicking noise is normal, especially when operated dry.
 It is caused by slight movement of the shaft in the plastic bearings, not by anything contacting.

-**Important:**
-The thruster can handle saltwater and sandy environments pretty well, but it does not get along with seaweed.
-Avoid sucking seaweed into the thruster to avoid damage.

 #T100 Thruster Specifications